DiegoVicen/nattesferd-zsh/README.md

 ### Theme

 The theme is a fork from [Honukai](https://github.com/oskarkrawczyk/honukai-iterm-zsh), based on the wonderfully made [ys](https://github.com/robbyrussell/oh-my-zsh/blob/master/themes/ys.zsh-theme) theme from the official [oh-my-zsh repo](https://github.com/robbyrussell/oh-my-zsh).
-It's main feature is the ability to change the hostname displayed to custom aliases (as well as the username), without changin any global variables or other configuration files.
+It's main features are the ability to change the hostname displayed to custom aliases (as well as the username), as well as the intelligent path shortener that uses to display your actual directory.
 Nattesferd is possible thanks to the help of [mcornella](https://github.com/mcornella).

 ### Installation